Customized Hair Growth Kit - 60% OFF get started

 Q: Are any specific hair care products recommended for aging hair in African populations?

-A: Sulfate-free shampoos and gentle and moisturizing conditioners are recommended for aging hair in African populations.
+A: Sulfate-free shampoos and gentle, moisturizing conditioners are recommended for aging hair in African populations.
 Natural oils such as coconut oil or shea butter can also be used to moisturize and protect hair.

 Q: How can I prevent hair breakage and loss in African hair as I age?